Mobilité Francophone - for French speakers outside Quebec

 Can this work permit help my chances in the PR application?

-- Secondly, when you apply for PR via one of the Express Entry streams, you will have high chances of invitation if you meet the French-language proficiency category requirement.
+• And last but not least, when you apply for PR via one of the Express Entry streams, you will have high chances of invitation if you have enough points and meet the French-language proficiency category requirement.